resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Demo**

 Ask for two volunteers.
-Ask the first to write a message to the second on a sticky note, then place it into an envelope.
-And give it to you.
-You carry it to the other person.

-Make the point that the envelope is the encryption wrapper.
-And only someone with the public key can unwrap it and see it.

-The person on the other side then takes the message out of the envelope, writes a reply, and puts it back in the envelope.
+Give the second one the two envelopes, one inside the other.

+The first volunteer is going to shout at the second "Oi - I want to talk to you!"

+The second volunteer then passes the two envelopes to the first volunteer.

 Make the point that they have used the public key to encrypt the message, and only someone with the private key can unwrap it.
+Hence only the first volunteer can!

+Which he/she does.
+And then puts a message into the second envelop: which is then passed back to the second volunteer.

+They read the message and put a new one in and pass it back.

+Make it clear that they are the only two people who can read what's in that inner envelop.
+Edward Snowden tells us that this is still true!

+And they can go on using that inner envelope for the rest of the conversation.

-This is what ssh is doing with the public and private key pairs.
+This is essentially what ssh is doing with the public and private key pairs.

 Thank the volunteers.